Young mother sues after alleged rape by jailer

-KATY, Texas --A young wife and mother says she was raped by a jailer in the Harris County jail after a questionable arrest related to possession of a small amount of marijuana.
+KATY, Texas --A young wife and mother says she was raped by a jailer in the Harris County jail in Texas after a questionable arrest related to possession of a small amount of marijuana.

 A Katy ISD police officer pulled her over for speeding, just a few blocks from her home.